Lack of consultation leaves Calgary Police Commission unable to endorse Calgary safety plan: Memo

 Confidential details of a memo divulged in a public meeting by a Calgary city councillor show that the Calgary Police Commission doesn’t yet endorse the city’s proposed safety and well-being strategy.

-The Safer Together: A Community Safety and Wellbeing Plan for Calgary, was delivered to members of the Community Development Committee meeting during their May 6 meeting.
+The Safer Together: A Community Safety and Wellbeing Plan for Calgary was delivered to members of the Community Development Committee meeting during their May 6 meeting.

-The document is a roadmap of sorts put together input from the Calgary Police Service, the City of Calgary, partner organizations and social non-profits to execute the vision of “A Calgary where everyone feels safe, connected, supported and that they belong.”
+The document is a roadmap of sorts put together with input from the Calgary Police Service, the City of Calgary, partner organizations and social non-profits to execute the vision of “A Calgary where everyone feels safe, connected, supported and that they belong.”

 “Achieving lasting change requires a shared approach to community safety and wellbeing — one that emphasizes upstream and coordinated approaches, and the collective benefits of working together to create safer, healthier communities for everyone,” the document reads.